mathias-goebel/mathias-goebel.github.io/2019-10-net/slides.md

 ### General Assumption II

-> May be there is a semantic relation between.
+> There is a semantic relation between.

 ---